mattrips/scratchPad/ProtocolConformance 200703.md

 of `T`'s implementations of *m* will be the witness for *m*.

 An implementation is not *declared* to be a witness.
 The identity of the witness for a requirement is inferred from the entirety of the scope, including all declarations made within the scope and those imported into the scope.

 Given `T: P` and a protocol requirement *m* of `P`, the witness for *m*  is the **most specialized** implementations of *m* on `T`, as determined in the scope in which the declaration `T: P` is stated.
 If `T` has only one implementation of *m*, that implementation will be the protocol witness.
 If `T` has more than one implementation of *m*, the most specialized of those implementations will be the protocol witness.

 ## 1.3 Unconditionally Accessible Implementations

 ELIMINATE ALL OF THIS.
 ANYTHING TO SALVAGE?

-A type's possible implementation of a protocol requirement is available to serve as the protocol witness for the requirement only if the implementation is an *unconditionally accessible* member of the type in the scope in which the protocol conformance is declared.
-Given a declaration of `T: P` and an implementation of a protocol requirement *m* of `P`, the implementation is *unconditionally accessible* if and only if (i) `T` satisfies the conditions, if any, to which the declaration of the implementation is subject, and (ii) per the rules of access control, the implementation is visible in the scope in which `T:
-P` is declared.

 With respect to generic types, clause (i) of this rule is not fully implemented.
 A generic type instantiated with its generic arguments specified as concrete